Lawhornmatt/AstroPortfolio_Dev/README.md

 ## USAGE:

 This is a static web page.
-Click [here](INSERT URL HERE) to check it out for yourself.
+Click [here](https://lawhornmatt.com) to check it out for yourself.

 ## QUESTIONS:

 If you have any questions,

 you can find my GitHub here: https://github.com/Lawhornmatt

-or email me here: fake@notreal.com

 ## CREDIT: